open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 `AddMeter` method on `MeterProviderBuilder` can be used to add a `Meter` to the provider.
 The name of the `Meter` (case-insensitive) must be provided as an argument to this method. `AddMeter` can be called multiple times to add more than one meters.
-It also supports wild-card subscription model.
+It also supports wildcard subscription model.
 It is important to note that *all* the instruments from the meter will be enabled, when a `Meter` is added.
 To selectively drop some instruments from a `Meter`, use the [View](#view) feature, as shown [here](#drop-an-instrument).